navatharaagi/AWS-Developer-Tools/README.md

 ```
 #### CodePipeline
 - CodePipeline is a continuous delivery service.
 It provides the tools to model, visualize, and automate the many steps that are required as part of the software release process.
-- Automation: We can easily automate the entire release process, from the source repository all the way to production servers.
+- Automation : We can easily automate the entire release process, from the source repository all the way to production servers.
 - Consistency:  Create and repeat a consistent set of steps each time you want to release or update your software.
 - Speed up the delivery process:  Speed up the release process through automation.
 - Use existing tools: CodePipeline integrates with many other AWS services (CodeCommit, CodeDeploy, S3, OpsWorks), as well as other major developer and DevOps platforms such as Jenkins and GitHub.